maddenp/ddts/README.md

 JRuby Complete 1.7.2 or later is required.
 Place jruby-complete.jar in the test-suite directory before invoking `ddts`.

 See the README for detailed information on configuring DDTS.
-### License

-The contents of this repository are released under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.
-See the LICENSE file for details.